mntsx/thoad/README.md

   └─·join: (<AccumulateGrad object at 0x000001E0CC936C20>)
 ```

+> \[!NOTE]
+> **thoad** includes implementations of high-order backward functions for +50 PyTorch operators.
+However, since many PyTorch operators perform gradient backpropagation by composing the backward functions of simpler operators, the total number of supported operators is significantly higher.

 <br>

+# More About the Package

 ## Future Plans

+The following outlines the planned future developments and improvements for thoad:

 - **Extend Backward Functionality**
   Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used operators.